-- The Office of International Affairs leads Treasury's international engagement, including: climate finance negotiations; MDB climate policy; environmental trust fund oversight; Just Energy Transition Partnerships; multilateral forums such as the G7, G20, Financial Stability Board, and Coalition of Finance Ministers for Climate Action; climate finance-related trade policy; and multilateral sustainable infrastructure initiatives. - The Office of Domestic Finance leads Treasury's climate-related work with respect to the US financial system, domestic community investment programs, federal fiscal and accounting operations, and engagement with the insurance sector and state and local governments.
-It also includes the Financial Stability Oversight Council (FSOC) Secretariat, which is coordinating among FSOC member agencies to advance the recommendations in the FSOC's 2021 Report on Climate-Related Financial Risk. - The Office of Tax Policy leads the development and implementation of climate- and clean energy-related tax policies, including those in the Inflation Reduction Act of 2022, which makes the largest investment in addressing climate change in US history. - The Office of Economic Policy leads on technical analysis of climate and energy-related policies and supports the integration of climate in the development of the President's budget projections. - The Office of Management is working to ensure that Treasury's facilities and operations are resilient to the effects of climate change, including extreme-weather events.
+- The Office of International Affairs leads Treasury's international engagement, including: climate finance multilateral forums such as the G7, G20, Financial Stability Board, and Coalition of Finance Ministers for Climate Action; climate finance-related trade policy; and multilateral sustainable infrastructure initiatives. - The Office of Domestic Finance leads Treasury's climate-related work with respect to the US financial system, domestic community investment programs, federal fiscal and accounting operations, and engagement with the insurance sector and state and local governments.
+It also includes the Financial Stability Oversight Council (FSOC) Secretariat, which is coordinating among FSOC member agencies to advance the recommendations in the FSOC's 2021 Report on Climate-Related Financial Risk. - The Office of Tax Policy leads the development and implementation of climate- and clean-energy-related tax policies, including those in the Inflation Reduction Act of 2022, which makes the largest investment in addressing climate change in US history. - The Office of Economic Policy leads on technical analysis of climate- and energy-related policies and supports the integration of climate in the development of the President's budget projections. - The Office of Management is working to ensure that Treasury's facilities and operations are resilient to the effects of climate change, including extreme-weather events.
 It is also charged with procuring EVs to reduce Treasury's fleet emissions.